Schifferstadt–Wörth railway: Passengers

-Furthermore, Regional-Express line RE 4 runs every two hours over the Schifferstadt–Wörth railway from Mainz Hauptbahnhof to Karlsruhe Hauptbahnhof.
+Furthermore, Regional-Express line RE 4 runs every two hours over the Schifferstadt–Wörth railway from Mainz Hauptbahnhof or Frankfurt Hauptbahnhof to Karlsruhe Hauptbahnhof.
 This only serves the stations of Schifferstadt, Speyer Hbf and Germersheim.
 In Germersheim, the trains change to the Bruhrain Railway to continue to Graben-Neudorf.
 They were previously operated with electric multiple units of class 425, as are services on the Rhine-Neckar S-Bahn.
 Since March 2015, this service, which is now part of the new Süwex network, has been operated with class 429 (Stadler FLIRT) sets.

 Freight operations

 Freight operations are operated exclusively by private operators.
 The ports of Speyer, Germersheim and Wörth are served; furthermore, block trains are operated, mainly to the Mineralölraffinerie Oberrhein oil refinery in Karlsruhe and to BASF in Ludwigshafen.
 The remaining stations are no longer used for freight operations.
 There was formerly a connecting line to a US oil terminal in Bellheim.

 The rolling stock formerly used in rail freight operations was based in the Ludwigshafen locomotive depot in particular.